imprvhub/ivanlunadev-portfolio/src/content/projects/post-cinemathe.md

 - **Fix: Star Ratings in Profile**
   Add stars to the ratings in profile/index.vue.
 This fix will visually represent user ratings with star icons, providing a clearer and more intuitive rating system.

+- **Fix: Move Language Picker to Top**
+  Move the Language Picker from the footer to the top of the page.
+This change will make it more visible to all users and improve the user experience.

 #### Attributions